anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If we look at the world with a love of life, the world will reveal its beauty to us.
+Quote: Just be patient.
+Let the game come to you.
+Don't rush.
+Be quick, but don't hurry.

-By: Daisaku Ikeda
+By: Earl Monroe